 Your court-appointed trustee will review all your exemptions, so it is essential to abide by the rules for property exemptions.
 Our bankruptcy lawyers serving Union will ensure you receive all available exemptions that South Carolina law allows in your case.

 If you want help determining your bankruptcy options, the legal team at Farmer & Morris Law, PLLC, is here to help.
-We can answer your question, explain the process, and provide legal representation at every stage.
-Call us at (828) 286-3866 to learn more about your options for filing bankruptcy in Union.
+We can answer your questions, explain the process, and provide legal representation at every stage.
+Contact us today to learn more about your options for filing for bankruptcy in Union.
+We’ll provide a free consultation and case review.